• Skip to primary navigation

 What You’ll Need to Build It

-These ingredients are easy to find and come together quickly.
-You don’t need any canned soup here—just real flavor from simple parts.
+These ingredients are easy to find and come together quickly (most are pantry staples or available year-round).
+You don't need any canned soup here-just real flavor from simple parts.

 • Fresh or frozen green beans - Trimmed and lightly steamed